markteehan/Contain-Yourself-Kafka/README.md

 `docker logs kafka-connect`

 *credits*
-Robin Moffat for the neat technique to pull the mysql jarfile. https://github.com/rmoff
+Robin Moffat for the neat technique to pull the mysql jarfile and wait for Connect to startup. https://github.com/rmoff